minqi-source/VGG_Cifar/README.md

 # VGG_Cifar
-A simple implementation of VGG
+A simple implementation of VGG and cnn.